dfe-analytical-services/ees-data-screener/README.md

 This is the file that creates the .html report that is the output of the screener.

+**project_library** <br>

+This folder contains the packages required for the project, and is set as your library for the project on opening.

 **Updating and this project** <br>
 Most of the files in this project should be self-explanatory when looking around.
 The setup files contain the functions used for each test referred to and called by the .rmd file.
 <br>